edgedb/edgedb/doc/ref/edgeql/operators.rst

         ``{a, b, c}`` - is an EdgeQL multiset (which has properties very similar to a bunch)

-Also, for brevity the term "set" is frequently used in documentation to denote EdgeDB multisets.

 Set and element arguments
 -------------------------

 In EdgeDB operators and functions can take sets or individual elements as arguments.
-For the purpose of generalization all operators can be viewed as functions.
+For the purpose of generalization all operators can be viewed as :ref:`functions<ref_edgeql_fundamentals_functions>`.
 Since fundamentally EdgeDB operates on sets, that means that all functions that are defined to take elements are generalized to operate on sets by applying the function to each input set element separately.
 Incidentally, since ultimately EdgeDB operates on sets it is conceptually convenient to treat all functions as returning sets as their result.

 .. note::